Wilken-Entire-GmbH/wds_dockerops_demo/README.md

 No matter which configuration, the internal component communication always takes place via the internal docker loadbalancer.
 As a result, in the "scale_attached" example, the P52 connector can also access another retrieval instances.

 #### Scalable Retrieval
-The **Retrieval** component has a special behaviour in scaling.
-On startup it caches the whole retrieval configuration data.
-Changes on this data have to be reflected to all **Retrieval** instances.
+The **Retrieval** component has a special behaviour in scaling, because on startup it caches the whole configuration data.
+At runtime, configuration changes have to be reflected to all **Retrieval** instances.
 That is the task of the wds_dispatch container instance.
+The **Retrieval** instance which process the change, sends via a web-socket an event to wds_dispatch. wds_dispatch then broadcast the information back all **Retrieval** instances.

 #### Attached Vs. Detached
 Attached configurations have the advantage that significantly less memory is required.
 This is particularly important in multi tenant environments, since a large number of instances is required.
 Use `docker stats` to see the effect.

 On the other hand, plugins share the degree of scaling and CPU usage with the host component.
-The ** P52 Connector ** is not critical here, in contrast for e.g. the *** OCR *** component.
+The ** P52 Connector ** is not critical here, in contrast for e.g. the **OCR** component.

 Detached configurations can be scaled more independently.
 This independence is paid for with higher memory usage.